A man's worth is counted in the things he creates for the betterment of his fellow man.

 Morrison Center Endowment Foundation

-The Morrison Center Endowment Foundation (MCEF) was created with a $5 million endowment set up in 1984.
-The original donations were from the local community and a matching grant from the Harry W. Morrison Foundation.
-MCEF’s primary goal is to bring quality performing arts performances to the Velma V. Morrison Center for the Performing Arts.
-This is done by underwriting operating and capital expenses of the Morrison Center, subsidizing rental rates and costs for Idaho local arts groups, and sponsoring performances of national and international artists.
+The Morrison Center Endowment Foundation (MCEF) was created in 1985 with a $2.5 million donation from the Harry Morrison Foundation which was matched by the local community for a total of $5 million.
+Today it has grown to around $15 million.
+MCEF’s primary goal is to help fund quality performing arts events in the Treasure Valley by subsidizing production costs of local arts groups and sponsoring performances of national and international artists.
 Grant applications are accepted in two cycles: January 1st and July 1st of each year.
+They are not involved in the Velma V. Morrison Center theater operations!

 Velma V. Morrison Center for the Performing Arts